82nd Airborne Division: 1967 Detroit riot

-1968 riots in Washington, D.C. and Baltimore
+1968 riots in Washington, D.C., and Baltimore

-The 82nd was called in to tackle civil disturbances in Washington, D.C. and Baltimore in the wake of the nationwide riots following the assassination of Martin Luther King Jr. on 4 April 1968.
+The 82nd was called in to tackle civil disturbances in Washington, D.C., and Baltimore in the wake of the nationwide riots following the assassination of Martin Luther King Jr. on 4 April 1968.
 In Washington, D.C., the first of 21 aircraft carrying the 1st Brigade Combat Team of the 82nd landed at Andrews Air Force Base on 6 April, with the 82nd's 2nd Brigade Combat Team joining up later.
 In total, more than 2,000 82nd paratroopers were among the 11,850 federal troops to assist the Metropolitan Police Department of the District of Columbia and the D.C.
 Army National Guard in Washington.
 By then, the rioting had largely ended, but isolated looting and arson continued for a few more days.
 On 8 April, when D.C. was considered pacified, the 1st Brigade was later moved to Baltimore in assisting the Maryland National Guard and the Baltimore Police Department because of the ongoing city's disorder there, leaving the 2nd Brigade the only 82nd unit in Washington.

 The 82nd brigades in D.C. and Baltimore worked with other federal, state, and local forces in maintaining order, detaining looters, clearing any signs of trouble, assisting crews clearing debris from the main traffic arteries, and helping sanitation, food store, and public utility employees to restore essential services within devastated areas.
 On 12 April, orders were issued for federal troops and National Guardsmen stationed in both cities to return to their home stations.
 The 1st Brigade was among the federal forces that left Baltimore by midnight the same day and three days later, the 2nd Brigade went into an assembly area at Bolling Air Force Base, where they eventually departed back to Fort Bragg sometime later.

 Post-Vietnam Operations

 From 1969 into the 1970s, the 82nd deployed paratroopers to South Korea and Vietnam on more than 180DBT (Days Bad Time) for exercises in potential future battlegrounds.
 The division received three alerts.
-One was for Black September 1970.
+One was for Black September in 1970.
 Paratroopers were on their way to Amman, Jordan when the mission was aborted.
 In May 1971 they were used to help national guard and Washington DC police to round up and arrest protestors.
 Nine years later in August 1980, the 1st Battalion (Airborne), 504th Infantry was alerted and deployed to conduct civil disturbance duty at Fort Indiantown Gap, Pennsylvania, during the Cuban refugee internment.
 War in the Middle East in the fall of 1973 brought the 82nd to full alert.
 President Gerald Ford put the unit on high alert in case the administration decided to intervene in the Boston desegregation busing crisis.
 In May 1978, the division was alerted to a possible drop into Zaire.
 In November 1979, the division was alerted for a possible operation to rescue the American hostages in Iran.
 The division formed the nucleus of the newly created Rapid Deployment Forces (RDF), a mobile force at a permanently high state of readiness.